carinacheng/CHAMP2017/README.md

 # CHAMP_Bootcamp

-This repository is for lesson material for CHAMP bootcamp.
+This repository is for lesson material for the CHAMP bootcamp.
+See http://reionization.org/champ/ for more info.

-## 2018 Schedule
+## Schedule for Santa Fe CHAMP Camp, 2018
 | Date/Time | Topic | Primary Instructor(s) |
 | --------- | ----- | -------------------- |
 | 6/11, Morning | Science & Cosmology Overview | Aaron Parsons |